aquaproj/aquaproj.github.io/docs/products/aqua-registry/contributing.md

 Then you have to fix the code according to the error message.
 `cmdx s` supports only `github_release` type packages, so for other package types you have to fix the code.
 Even if so, you must still use `cmdx s`.
-`cmdx s` gurantees the quality of code.
+`cmdx s` guarantees the quality of code.

 ## Supported OS and CPU Architecture